Mfon23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group owner to school for the file hello
+changes group ownerfor all files in working directory